 - Open Communication.
 We talk about boundary breaks, temptations, feelings and needs.

 - Maintaining Oneness.
 We won't come together sexually if there is unconfessed sin.

 - Ongoing Recovery.
 I have daily accountability with a brother in Christ, and Robin meets with women for consistent input.

 - Honoring Humility.
 We create a safe place for either of us to confess sin or share hurts.

 By far, the most important step to continuing to walk in the light is moving past the shame that seeks to keep us in darkness.

-Copyright © 2008, Robin Weidner.
+Copyright © 2008, David Weidner.
 All rights reserved.
 International copyright secured.
 Used by permission.